earchibong/devops_projects/docker.md

 <br>

-- install docker plugins to run docker jobs: `CloudBees AWS credentials`, `Amazon ECR` and `Docker pipeline`
+- install docker plugins to build and push the Docker image to  Docker Hub` and `ECR  : `CloudBees Docker Build and Publish`, `Amazon ECR`, `Docker pipeline` and `blue ocean`

 <br>